-John Grey Gorton was born in Melbourne, Victoria, on 9 September 1911.
+John Grey Gorton was probably born in Melbourne, Victoria, on 9 September 1911.
 Gorton was the second child of John Rose Gorton and Alice Sinn.
 His father was an immigrant who had come from England via South Africa, where he had acquired wealth as a business entrepreneur.
 His mother died when he was seven.

 Gorton was educated at the Headford Preparatory School of Sydney Church of England Grammar ('Shore') School, then Geelong Grammar School.
 He finished his education at Oxford University in the UK.

 After graduating from Oxford he returned to Australia to manage his father's orchard at Kerang, Victoria.
 He married Bettina Brown in 1935, and they had three children.

 Gorton enlisted in the Royal Australian Air Force (RAAF) on 8 November 1940 and trained as a fighter pilot.
 He served in the UK, Singapore, Darwin and Milne Bay (Papua).
 He was severely wounded in a plane crash and was given reconstructive surgery.
 He was discharged from the RAAF on 5 December 1944 with the rank of flight lieutenant.

 Gorton entered local government after resuming management of the family property at Kerang.
 He was a member of Kerang Shire Council from 1946 to 1952, and president from 1949 to 1950.
 He joined the Country Party but later switched to the Liberal Party.
 In June 1949 he was narrowly defeated for election to the Victorian Legislative Council.

 Entry to federal politics